• Skip to primary navigation

 With the news of Samsung having released the software fix in South Korea, there finally seems to be a hope that it will soon be released in other countries as well.

-Filed Under: Phones Tagged With: Fingerprint Scanner, Galaxy Note 10, Galaxy S10, Galaxy S10 Lite, GalaxyS105G, GalaxyS10Plus, GalayS10e, In display fingerprint, Samsung, Samsung Galaxy S10, Samsung Galaxy S10 Display, UltrasonicFingerprint
+Filed Under: Phones Tagged With: Fingerprint Scanner, Galaxy Note 10, Galaxy S10, Galaxy S10 Lite, GalaxyS105G, GalaxyS10Plus, GalayS10e, In display fingerprint, news, Samsung, Samsung Galaxy S10, Samsung Galaxy S10 Display, UltrasonicFingerprint

 Related Stories